Dark patterns in UX design: what they are and how they work

 Harry Brignull named this trick after Facebook creator Mark Zuckerberg, its essence is making the user disclose their personal details without realizing this.

-Sneak into basket
+10. Sneak into a basket

 These are questions that look like they are asking one thing but, on a closer look, it turns out they are asking another.
 For example, a series of opt-in/opt-out checkboxes with purposely confusing language.

-In this dark UX pattern, users are made to feel guilty if they do not opt-in for something.
+In this dark UX pattern, users are made to feel guilty if they do not opt in for something.

 It is clear that UX design elements should highlight what is important for you.
 While creating smooth user experiences, they still should lead users to your achieving your goals — i.e. conversions on your site.